jimmyodonnell/banzai/README.md

 * **[MEGAN](http://ab.inf.uni-tuebingen.de/software/megan5/)**: taxonomic assignment
 * **[R](https://www.r-project.org/)**: ecological analyses.
 Requires the packages **vegan** and **gtools**

+### Recommended ###
+* Compressing and decompressing files can be slow because standard, built-in utilities (gzip) do not run in parallel.
+Installing the parallel compression tool **[pigz](http://zlib.net/pigz/)** can yield substantial speedups.
+Banzai will check for pigz and use it if available.

 I recommend that before analyzing data, you check and report basic properties of the sequencing runs using **[fastqc](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)**.
 I have included a script to do this for all the fastq or fastq.gz files in any subdirectory of a directory (run_fastqc.sh).